Achieve a certificate & prize at annual award event

 Holidays in Term Time

-Under the new legislation we are no longer able to authorise holidays during term time.
+Under legislation we are no longer able to authorise holidays during term time.

 Leave of absence

-The vast majority of parents do not have contact with the ACE and work closely with the school if any attendance problems arise.
-If you have any queries in relation to attendance matters please contact your child’s Head of House.
+The vast majority of parents do not have contact with the WAS and work closely with the school if any attendance problems arise.
+If you have any queries in relation to attendance matters please contact your child’s Head of Year.